Why It's A Bad Idea To Congratulate Someone For Weight Loss From An Illness

 "Drawing attention to weight loss may stir up many uncomfortable thoughts and questions that cause the person to have a tougher time managing their illness," says Lauren Smolar, director of helpline services for the National Eating Disorders Association (NEDA).
 "Eating disorders have the highest mortality rate of any mental illness, so unintentionally causing more suffering can have deadly results."

-An estimated 20 million people in the U.S. will suffer from an eating disorder at some point in their life, although there's a good chance that number is higher because it's often a hidden problem, according to NEDA.
-When you make an offhand comment or joke about wanting to lose weight from a stomach bug, there's at least a 4% chance that person you're talking to could be struggling with an eating disorder.
+An estimated 1.6m people in the UK are affected by an eating disorder.
+So when you make an offhand comment or joke about wanting to lose weight from a stomach bug, there's a chance that person you're talking to could be struggling with an illness.
 And even if that's not the case, comments like these warp people's views of what's healthy (read: "normal") and what's not, and promote the idea that losing weight is more important than your general wellbeing.
 "Drawing attention to weight — gains, losses, or generally — promotes a focus on appearances and away from things that would be really wonderful to acknowledge, such as achievements and opportunities," Smolar says.

 Advertisement